 Recently a new breed of restaurants have begun to mushroom all over KL and instead of a collection of extremes (fine diners or hawker shops), you will find lots of cool, quirky and inexpensive cafes and bistros offering a variety of food.
 As KL’s dining scene is a fluid one, determining the ones to make the cut is not an easy task.
 Our choices below of the 10 most popular Kuala Lumpur restaurants in 2015 are favourites not only for their excellent food but also unique décor, great service, and friendly atmosphere.
 Read on to find out more…

-1La Mexicana, KL Jalan Nibong (off Jalan Ampang) Mexican cuisine
+1La Mexicana, KL Jalan Nibong (off Jalan Ampang) Mexican cuisine0

 Sure to please anyone who loves a long, leisurely weekend brunch breakfast, the quaint and hip Antipodean Café is beloved in the KL dining scene with a lot of locals applauding its all-day breakfast menu.
 A breakfast bar in Menara Tan & Tan along Jalan Tun Razak, it is particularly popular among young, trendy urbanites, especially since prices are inexpensive – think RM19 for a big breakfast set (toast, sausage, mushroom, scrambled eggs and hash browns) and RM9 for a latte.

-Read More...3Heli Lounge Bar KL Jalan Sultan Ismail, KL Western cuisine
+Read More...3Heli Lounge Bar KL Jalan Sultan Ismail, KL Western cuisine0

 An unimpeachable newcomer to the city’s list of great burger bars, KGB (Killer Gourmet Burgers) restaurant is certainly lethal, particularly for its juicy homemade chicken, beef, and vegetarian patties.
 The addition of upmarket ingredients such as truffle oil to its gourmand sliders makes a visit here a thoroughly satisfying experience in more ways than one.
 We love the options made with 100% Australian grass-fed beef patties such as the signature Truffle’d Swiss Mushroom (RM20.90) – a tantalising ensemble of beef patty, sautéed Portobello mushrooms, Swiss cheese, and herbed ranch with fragrant truffle oil.